Thuotracy/school-website/README.md

 ## School-website

 ## Description
-This is  school website design
+This is  school website design.

 ## Technologies Used
 * HTML